mikecm1/empyr.com/_pages/publisher.md

     program_name: Pei
     user_photo: ''
     logo: "/img/logo-pei.png"
-    quote: Pei has made going out and spending money a little more fun.
-Especially because I already use a cashback credit card and now can earn even more cashback.
+    quote: "Pei has made going out and spending money a little more fun.
+Especially because I already use a cashback credit card and now can earn even more cashback."
   - person_name: Jim W.
     program_name: Swagbucks Local
     user_photo: ''
     logo: "/img/logo-swag.png"
-    quote: When you use your credit card at a restaurant in the program, you get cashback!
+    quote: "When you use your credit card at a restaurant in the program, you get cashback!
 There's nothing else you need to do.
-So easy.
+So easy."
 section_three:
   tagline: ''
   section_header: ''